Former UN employee Gerry Lane (Brad Pitt

 Moments after arriving at the base, Gerry's team is attacked by zombies.
-Fassbach is killed after accidentally shooting himself.
+The frightened and cowardly Fassbach is killed after accidentally shooting himself after slipping on the ramp of the C-130 plane.
+The gunshot alerts the zombies roaming the area, forcing Gerry and the crew to run.
 After being rescued by the base's surviving personnel, Gerry learns that the zombies are attracted to noise.
 The soldiers on the base, lead by Captain Speke, explain that a Korean soldier had been out in the field doing research when he was attacked and turned.
 His conversion took considerably more time than what had been witnessed more recently.
-The corpse of the infected man attacked the base doctor & both were incinerated.
+The corpse of the infected man attacked the base doctor and both were incinerated.
 Speke tells Gerry how one of his men was able to stand in the middle of the infected people and not be attacked.
 When Gerry asks the soldier, who walks with a slight limp, how he injured his leg, the soldier tells him something's been bothering him lately.

 Gerry talks to a Ex-CIA agent, Haffner (David Morse

 ), who'd been arrested for selling arms to North Korea.
-He tells Gerry a chilling account of how the North Korea government was able to contain the outbreak by pulling the teeth of every citizen within a 24 hour period, giving citizens no way to infect each other through bites.
+He tells Gerry a chilling account of how the North Korea government was able to contain the outbreak in their country by pulling the teeth of every citizen within a 24 hour period, giving its citizens no way to infect each other through bites.

 In Jerusalem, Gerry meets Mossad leader Jurgen Warmbrunn (Ludi Boeken

 ), Gerry's escort, is bitten by a zombie.
 Gerry quickly amputates her hand to stop the spread of the infection, counting to 12 until he's sure that she won't turn.
-Gerry and Segen eventually manage to board a Belarus Airways airliner after Gerry's pilot panics and flies away.
+Gerry and Segen eventually make it to the airport and manage to board a Belarus Airways airliner after Gerry's pilot panics and flies away.

 Contacting Thierry, Gerry asks for the nearest WHO or CDC type lab, they are diverted to a WHO research facility in Cardiff, Wales.
 While in the air, a stowaway zombie is released from the cargo hold and attacks a flight attendant.
 She attacks the rest of the passengers.
 The plane crashes near Cardiff after Gerry detonates a grenade to kill the zombies.
 Segen and Gerry proceed as the only apparent survivors of the crash, Gerry has been impaled by a chunk of metal.
 Segen finds him and they walk to Cardiff and find the WHO facility.
 Out of contact, the US Navy assumes he is dead and deports his family to Nova Scotia.

-Gerry reveals a theory to the wary scientists that since the old man and the sickly boy in Jerusalem were ignored, the infected do not bite people who are seriously injured or already terminally ill, since they would be unsuitable as hosts for viral reproduction.
+Gerry reveals a theory to the wary scientists that since the old man and the sickly boy in Jerusalem were ignored (as well as a homeless wino Gerry briefly witnessed in Newark that the zombies bypassed, and the story the soldier with a limp told about the zombies ignoring him), the infected do not bite people who are seriously injured or already terminally ill, since they would be unsuitable as hosts for viral reproduction.
 He volunteers to inject himself with a terminal but curable pathogen to see if his idea works.
 However, the wing of the building in which the pathogens are stored was overrun by zombies after a doctor accidentally infected himself.
 Gerry decides to go get a pathogen regardless, while Segen and one of the WHO doctors follow him for backup.
 They fight their way through the zombies, and Gerry finally gets to the pathogen vault.